yairm210/Unciv/docs/Modders/Creating-a-custom-tileset.md

 A dictionary mapping string to a float value.
 Default value: empty

-Used by the "Default" tileset to scale all its tiles except the base terrain down.
+Used by the "Minimal" tileset to scale all its tiles except the base terrain down.
 Each entry overrides the tileScale value for the specified tile.

 ### ruleVariants